embatbr/graduation-project/README.md

 - Replace the quotation at the beginning of chapter 3 by another sentence explaining the same thing;
 - Change text references from "according to [1]" to "according to Author at [1]" (or something similar);
-- Compare features extracted by MFCC written here vs. MFCC from Matlab Tool Box;
+- Compare features extracted by MFCC written here vs. MFCC from Matlab Tool Box.
-- Check if is necessary to divide "enroll_1" in training and validation sets.

 ##Dates